SirObby/ai-research/README.md

 ### [Mini Motorways](https://store.steampowered.com/app/1127500/Mini_Motorways/)

-A game that randomly generates the location of different houses and destinations in which the goal is to get a high score, Endless.
+A **singleplayer** game that randomly generates the location of different houses and destinations in which the goal is to get a high score, Endless.
 The game only requires the cursor to be used.

 #### Modding